hiberabyss/k8s-tools/README.md

 # How to use

-[Here](http://hiberabyss.github.io/2018/01/18/kubectl-tips/) is a chinese blog about how to use it.
+[Here](http://hiberabyss.github.io/2018/01/18/kubectl-tips/) is a blog written in Chinse about how to use it.